FluxConnect

 Data isolation Built-in tenant separation Secure shares (per-supplier setup)

-Report creation Drag-and-drop visual builder SQL + external BI tool needed
+Report creation Drag-and-drop visual builder Drag-and-drop, or embed existing reports SQL + external BI tool needed

 Why choose FluxConnect